 - sea salt, to taste

-- I use my homemade vegan parmesan recipe (Amazing Vegan Parmesan Cheese) but if you have a delicious vegan parm brand, use that!
+- I use my homemade vegan parmesan recipe or a favorite vegan parmesan brand.

 - Rough chop the greens, garlic and nuts.
 Add to food processor and pulse a few times to a crumble consistency.